 "We're doing quite well here, it's just a matter of refining the preparation better, but the foundations are there to get closer to the McLarens".

 "In our plans I was supposed to have the role of goad for Senna.
 Attacking him in the race and in qualifying, putting him under pressure.
 Prost, on the other hand, with his experience, should have collected the results of my and his work on the track.
-But when the car is not competitive, plans and intentions go out the window".
+But when the car is not competitive, plans and intentions fall apart".

 Why are Ferrari's performances not up to those of the British team?